Recruiting Organisation: YMCA DownsLink Group

 Working hours: Full-time, 37.5 Hours

 Salary: £24,445 per annum

-It is understood that there are great candidates who will not fit everything that have been described above, or who have important skills that have not been mentioned.
+There may be great candidates who will not fit everything described above, or who have important skills not mentioned.
 If that is you, please do not hesitate to apply and tell them about yourself.

 How to apply:

-If you would like any further information or an informal discussion about this post, please email email@example.com
+If you would like an informal discussion about this post, please contact email@example.com

 YMCA DownsLink Group welcomes applications from all sections of the community.
 They value diversity and promote inclusion, which they demonstrate through their activities, as well as in their policies and working practices.
 Reinforced by their culture and values, they seek to create an inspiring and inclusive place to work.